 Spending time and paying attention are two simple gestures that don't cost any money, but will heal your marriage and bring you closer to your wife.

 7. Taking All the Fun Out of Sex

 When you confuse sex with intimacy, it's no fun.
-When you only focus on your own orgasm, it's no fun.
+When you only focus on your own orgasm and forget about her pleasure, it's no fun.
 When you only show interest in your wife when you want to get lucky, it's no fun.
 When you devalue the depth of your sexual relationship with crude jokes and pornography, it's no fun.
 When you expect her to get excited instantly, it's no fun.
 When you neglect your wife's sexual needs, it's no fun.